-SEN Support: Children who have not made sufficient progress at Stage 1 will move to Stage 2 with agreement from parents

-- An Individual Educational Plan (IEP) is drawn up for the pupil, in consultation with the pupil and his/her parents/carers - Progress is reviewed every half term.
-If a review reveals insufficient progress on the part of the pupil, or if the SENCo believes the nature of the pupil's difficulties requires such action.
-The school will discuss possible next steps with the pupil and his/her parents and if in agreement will: - Seek the involvement of external agencies - Continue to work closely with the pupil and his/her parents - Continue to keep the pupil's progress under regular review
+- a.
+SEN Support: Children who have not made sufficient progress at Stage 1 will move to Stage 2 with agreement from parents - An Individual Educational Plan (IEP) is drawn up for the pupil, in consultation with the pupil and his/her parents/carers - Progress is reviewed termly, with reviews of specific intervention taking place half termly.
+If a review reveals insufficient progress on the part of the pupil, or if the SENDCo believes the nature of the pupil's difficulties requires such action.
+The school will discuss possible next steps with the pupil and his/her parents and if in agreement will: - · Seek the involvement of external agencies - · Continue to work closely with the pupil and his/her parents - · Continue to keep the pupil's progress under regular review - b.
+My Support Plans: Those children who have growing/ complex needs and where the gap is growing from their peers and age-related expectations, will begin review cycles of My Support Plans.
+These are a Local Authority recognised level of support, written and reviewed by school, but incorporating a multi-agency programme of support.
+Parents/carers are invited to contribute to review of outcomes alongside the child themselves.